balderdashy/sails-docs/concepts/Helpers/Helpers.md

 * `ref` - a Javascript variable reference.
 Technically this can be _any_ value, but typically it refers to an object like a dictionary or an array.

 You can provide a default value for an input by setting its `defaultsTo` property.

+> These are the same data types (and related semantics) that you might already be accustomed to from [defining model attributes](http://sailsjs.com/documentation/concepts/models-and-orm/attributes).

 ##### Exits